julianpeeters/avro-scala-macro-annotations/README.md

 5) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will be updated with vars instead of vals.

+6) If one of your classes has a member defined in a separate schema file, a) see #4 above, and b) give both schemas (with dependencies listed first) to @AvroTypeProvider().
+This is for the Avro parser.

 ##  2) Avro-Record: